 The Neotech Story

-1991: the year of Neotech’s establishment.
+1991. year of Neotech’s establishment.
 As its symbol, which would later become the company logo, we chose the footprint of the thunderbird of North American Indian mythology, which was considered a messenger of the gods and held a place of honor on totem poles.
 Thus, with this hint at our equality to the greats, we were on our way.

 In the first years of the company’s existence our efforts were directed towards studying world translation practice, adopting and adapting the best in business solutions.
 Our customers were and remain our primary teachers: Neotech’s clients include companies that comprise the world business elite, the best-known brands, those that set the trends in their respective sectors.
 With many of them we have been working since the first days of their presence in the Russian market, and it’s no exaggeration to say that we grew alongside them.
 Many business processes and procedures that we actively employ today were borrowed from our clients and adapted to Neotech’s working conditions.